 Copyright St. George News, SaintGeorgeUtah.com LLC, 2017, all rights reserved.

 ABOUT THE AUTHOR

 Joseph Witham is a Utah Valley University graduate with a bachelor's degree in communication.
-He loves the Utah outdoors scene and is likely to be found camping or hiking in any one of the state's epic landscapes on a given weekend.
-He is equally passionate about writing and was published in various news media, including the Daily Herald in Utah County, before joining St. George News.
+He loves Southern Utah's outdoors and is likely to be found hiking on weekends.
+He is equally passionate about journalism and has been writing and reporting since high school.